-If you're a lover of good food and cuisine from other parts of the world, you need to visit Itacoa on rue Saint-Denis, Rafael Gomes ' first restaurant under his own name.
+Lovers of good food and cuisine from other parts of the world, you must visit Itacoa on rue Saint-Denis, Rafael Gomes ' first restaurant under his own name.

-After his stint at Grand Coeur, the Brazilian chef who is currently stuck in Brazil due to the health crisis - a country where, incidentally, he won the 2021 edition of Masterchef - has decided to open his own restaurant!
+After his stint at Grand Coeur, the Brazilian chef who is currently stuck in Brazil due to the health crisis - the country where he also won the 2021 edition of Masterchef - has decided to open his own restaurant!

-At Itacoa, you can enjoy healthy, fresh, local and seasonal produce at any time of day: the fish is wild, the meats and poultry quality, all from small producers and responsible fishing.
-So let us take a closer look at Rafael Gomes' generous, flavorful cuisine.
+At Itacoa, you can enjoy healthy, fresh, local and seasonal produce at any time of day: wild fish, quality meat and poultry, all from small-scale producers and responsible fishing.
+So let us unveil Rafael Gomes' generous, flavorful cuisine.

-Once you've entered this pretty restaurant, dressed all in wood, tiles and plants, you can smell the delicious aromas wafting from the open kitchen, or opt for the terrace overlooking Rue Saint-Denis, and get down to reading the menu.
-And let's face it, every single dish on the menu has its own charms to make you want to choose it.
+Once you've entered this pretty restaurant, all wood, tiles and plants, you smell the aromas wafting from the open kitchen, or opt for the terrace overlooking Rue Saint-Denis, and get down to reading the menu.
+And let's face it, every single dish on the menu has its charms to make you want to choose it.

-We start with octopus arancini with ginger (9€), croquettes of confit pork loin (9€) and Pao de Queijo (8€), a Brazilian specialty made with cheese and chorizo.
-A gourmet trio that whets our appetite for what's to come, accompanied by a carefully measured Spritz in fine weather.
+For a bite to eat with friends, we start with octopus arancini with ginger (9€), croquettes of pig's loin confit (9€) and Pao de Queijo (8€), a Brazilian specialty made with cheese and chorizo.
+A gourmet trio that whets our appetite for what's to come, and which we accompany with a well-measured Spritz in fine weather.

-Next up is one of the chef's signature dishes, mille-feuilles de gambas (15€), made with finely sliced radish layered alternately with marinated prawns, black garlic and a little bottarga to spice things up.
+Next up, for starters, one of the chef's signature dishes, gambas mille-feuilles (15€), made with thinly sliced radish layered alternately with marinated gambas, black garlic and a little bottarga to spice things up.
 Fresh and original, perfect for the summer season.
 We also fall for the basket of Pugliese Stracciatella (14€), a pretty aumônière with beautiful Datterino tomatoes and a salsa verde with fine herbs.

 But it's the grilled octopus (14€) that wins everyone over.
 Cooked to perfection, it is accompanied here by a Romanesco sauce, smoked potatoes and a corn crumble reminiscent of Chef Gomes' origins.
 A success.